jaspector

 The public inspection calendar is not finalized until 8:30 AM on the day of inspection, and the county asks applicants to allow one hour before and after the estimated time.

-Typical inspection sequence: Request the first inspection before work is covered.
+Typical sequence: Request the first inspection before work is covered.
 Examples in the county FAQ include foundation or pier inspections after excavation, forms, and reinforcing steel are ready; underground plumbing or electrical inspections after trenches and conduits or pipes are installed; rough framing, plumbing, mechanical, and electrical inspections before insulation or sheetrock; and final inspection at completion.
 Re-roof projects require an ice dam underlayment inspection, a nailing inspection if roof decking is replaced, and then a final inspection.

-Plumas County Building Permit FAQ
+Source: Plumas County Building Department ↗

-Do I need a building permit in unincorporated Plumas County, CA?
+01 Do I need a building permit in unincorporated Plumas County, CA?

 Plumas County uses permit applications for new single-family dwellings and duplexes, additions and remodels, garages, decks and porches, structural repairs, reroofing, demolition, grading, fire-safe driveways, electrical, plumbing, mechanical, signs, photovoltaic systems, temporary structures, EV charging stations, and other miscellaneous construction.
 The county also posts a no-fee application for storage sheds or accessory buildings under 200 square feet and certain agricultural buildings, so applicants should not assume small detached structures are permit-exempt locally without confirming with Building Services.

-How much does a building permit cost in unincorporated Plumas County, CA?
+02 How much does a building permit cost in unincorporated Plumas County, CA?

+Building permit fees in unincorporated Plumas County, CA are set by the local building department and vary by project type and valuation.
 Fees are calculated as: The active public formula was not posted in the county materials reviewed.
 County planning documents publish example all-in fee estimates instead of the calculation table; for example, Plumas estimated total building permit fees of $6,173.90 for a model 2,000-square-foot dwelling unit package in a June 27, 2025 county planning document..
 Plan check fee: Required at submittal; the county says the plan check fee covers the initial plan check review and one back-check, is non-refundable, and additional back-checks are billed at the current department hourly rate of $147 per hour under the posted policy..

-How do I apply for a building permit in unincorporated Plumas County, CA?
+03 How do I apply for a building permit in unincorporated Plumas County, CA?

-1. Confirm parcel constraints before preparing the application.
+To apply for a building permit in unincorporated Plumas County, CA, follow these steps: 1.
+Confirm parcel constraints before preparing the application.
 Plumas County directs applicants to verify snow load, fire hazard, parcel jurisdiction, zoning, and related site constraints through its parcel query and mapping tools.
 2. Prepare the correct permit application and supporting plans.
 For a single-family dwelling, the county requires a completed application, plot plan, construction drawings, structural calculations, fire sprinkler documents if applicable, energy compliance documents, photovoltaic documents if applicable, roof truss calculations if applicable, and the plan check fee at submittal.
 3. Submit a complete package to the Building Department.
 The county states incomplete submittals can be rejected initially or later during review, and an incomplete resubmittal goes to the end of the review queue as a new submittal.
 4. Obtain related approvals required before issuance.
 Depending on the project, Plumas requires items such as water and sewer will-serve letters or environmental health permits, driveway encroachment approvals or waivers, fire-safe driveway permit, grading permit, design review approval where applicable, detailed jobsite directions, and any special inspection approvals.
 5. Respond to plan check corrections and resubmit if necessary.
 Plumas states the plan check fee covers the initial review and one back-check; additional back-checks are billed hourly.
 6. Pay remaining fees and obtain permit issuance.
 7. Schedule inspections as work progresses by calling the county inspection request line and keep approved plans, permit card, and any required field reports on site for the inspector.

-How long does it take to get a building permit in unincorporated Plumas County, CA?
+04 How long does it take to get a building permit in unincorporated Plumas County, CA?

-What work is exempt from building permits in unincorporated Plumas County, CA?
+05 What work is exempt from building permits in unincorporated Plumas County, CA?

-How do I schedule a building inspection in unincorporated Plumas County, CA?
+06 How do I schedule a building inspection in unincorporated Plumas County, CA?

-Inspections can be scheduled via: (530) 283-6001, Inspection request page, (530) 283-7011.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Plumas County, CA via: (530) 283-6001, Inspection request page, (530) 283-7011.
 Inspection requests must be received by no later than 3:00 PM on the working day before the requested inspection.
 Requests left on a weekend are scheduled for the following Tuesday, and holiday requests are scheduled for the second day after the holiday..